graalvm/mx/docs/dynamic-imports.md

 ```

 With this definition, the `compiler` import would only be activated when using `--dy /compiler`.
-If it is not available locally it is cloned at the specified version.
+If it is not available locally, it is cloned at the specified version using the provided URLs
+(cloning the sources by default or binaries if the suite is mentioned in `MX_BINARY_SUITES`).